 The Teachers’ Center and the Beginning

-I was able to rent a narrow, 5-story townhouse at 21 East 73rd Street in 1973 — at the bottom of the real estate market.
-It had elegant features, and I added a elegant fixtures and other things purchased at a Doyle Gallery auction and some Bloomingdale’s furniture on sale.
+I was able to rent a 5-story townhouse at 21 East 73rd Street in 1973 — at the bottom of the real estate market.
+It had elegant features, and I added elegant fixtures and other things purchased at a Doyle Gallery auction and some Bloomingdale’s furniture sales.
 I grew up with antiques and fine architecture in my parents’ home and at my boarding school and college, so the design aesthetic was heavily inspired by my school experiences.
 The idea was to make the Teachers’ Center feel like a clubhouse where teachers could relax and exchange ideas.

 Renting Out the Venue and Catering

 When my business grew, I had to concentrate on administration and to hire chefs in order to keep up with demand.
-I helped to jump-start the new business of one-day renting private homes to cater for clients.
+I helped to jump-start the new business of renting extraordinary private homes to cater for clients.

 The Era of Mansions Catering